Watchers Council – Slayer Rec Room – Moments Later

 The elder slayer accepted them with a cocky smirk.
 “Best outta five?”

 “Are you kidding?”
 Vi asked rhetorically.
 “If I keep this up, I’ll be dipping into my grandkids’ college fund.”
 She shook her head and walked over to where Janet was idly playing darts solo.

-"Hey, wanna play?"
+“Hey, wanna play?”
 Vi nodded to the board.
-Janet looked over at the redhead and threw a dart without looking, it landing in a perfect bull’s eye.
+Janet looked over at the redhead and threw a dart without looking.
+It landed in a perfect bull’s eye.

 “I give up!”
 Vi shouted, throwing her arms in the air.

-Faith looked over to Janet and smiled, the younger slayer blushing slightly.
+Faith looked over at Janet and smiled, the younger slayer blushing slightly.

 “Poor Vi,” Faith chuckled, placing the pool stick back in the rack.
 She turned back to the table, nearly plowing into Mia.